michaelmurphy1572-hash/FileTagger-Bulk-File-Renaming-/README.md

 • Avoid special characters (/\:*?"<>|) in custom text.
 • The tool works with any file type.

-Note the exact error message and send it to michaelmurphy1572@gmail.com along with steps to reproduce.
+Note the exact error message and send it to me with steps to reproduce.